KoushikVanama/pwa-react/README.md

 # pwa-react
-A realtime PWA with react
+A realtime PWA with react.
 Inspired from https://pusher.com/tutorials/pwa-react